mattburke1999/GarminMock/README.md

 # GarminMock
-Mock of Garmin or Strava Website
+This is a mock of Garmin or Strava website.
+It is a flask app with a postgres db to store all the garmin data.